 Two New Books Guide Triathletes, Open Water Swimmers, and SwimRunners to Swim Stronger Better, Faster

 If you’re looking to boost your triathlon or open water swimming game and you’re like a lot of athletes, you probably need to focus on improving your swimming to have better overall performances.
-But how to go about making gains in a sport that can feel so foreign to land-based athletes, especially during a global health crisis when many pools are closed?
+But how to go about making gains in a sport that can feel so foreign to land-based athletes?
 Enter two new comprehensive how-to manuals for triathletes.
 These two meaty volumes provide all you need to know to improve triathlon swim performance and open water triathlon swimming fitness and skills.

 Triathlon Freestyle Simplified: Swim Stronger, Better, Faster

 The book is targeted specifically at adult-learner swimmers and triathletes who have a different set of needs to improve their swimming from life-long swimmers who typically have a more intuitive feel for the water and years of honed technique to rely on when entering a triathlon, SwimRun, or open water swim.

 Taking that notion of using dryland swimming simulation work to the next level, Conrad Goeringer, an Ironman certified coach and author of The Working Triathlete, along with Vasa founder Rob Sleamaker (co-author of SERIOUS Training for Endurance Athletes), present a streamlined, easy to read approach to getting faster and stronger in triathlon swimming by leveraging both on-land and in-water workouts.

 Even “if you’re a seasoned athlete looking to launch off a plateau, this book will help reframe your perspective and offer guidance to tweak your approach so that you can capably reach the next level through deliberate practice,” they write.